By Cailey Binkley, LPC

 Treatment at MARR

 At MARR, we use holistic, gender-specific treatment to create an environment where clients can feel fully accepted and capable.
 Each woman gets a personal individualized treatment plan that fits her unique story.
-The Therapeutic Community provides support and accountability throughout treatment.
+The Community Model provides support and accountability throughout treatment.
 Women get to be in community with people who understand them and relate to their struggles, which is invaluable.

 Our Disordered Eating Program is fully integrated with the rest of treatment so clients can work on dual diagnoses simultaneously.
 Clients who are eligible will work with a Registered Dietician who is specifically trained in Disordered Eating.
 They will also attend special process groups and meal groups as well as receiving Mindful Eating education.